 Since 1989, Trent Valley Archives has promoted the preservation, identification and care of archives in the Trent Valley region.
-We support access to archival collections, as well as the development of public regional and county or municipal archives.
-We encourage businesses and organizations to archive pertinent records, and help individuals to care for their documents.
+We support access to archival collections as well as the development of public regional and county or municipal archives.
+We encourage businesses and organizations to archive pertinent records and help individuals to care for their documents.
 Moreover, since 1998, we have maintained an archival repository with a collections mandate to accept original and copied archival documents relating to the Trent Valley.
-At present, we have about 1000 cubic feet of documents relating to people, events and places connected with the Trent Valley.
+At present, we have more than 1000 cubic feet of documents relating to the people, events and places connected with the Trent Valley.

 Our outreach programs include: